 Clark Kenting: Aizen, of course.
 The resemblance to Clark Kent is uncanny (thereby earning him a Fan Nickname of his own) although the reason is much different.
 Aizen allowed everyone to think of him as gentle and kind to disguise the evil he was perpetrating from the shadows.
 When he's revealed as the Big Bad, he also casts aside the mask: He tosses aside the glasses, slicks back his hair, and from that point on it's goodbye gentle geek, hello Evil Is Sexy.

 Clingy MacGuffin: Even the Hougyoku's creator couldn't destroy that darn orb!
-Also, Ichigo's Hollow mask earlier on.
+Also, Ichigo's Hollow mask in the Soul Society arc.

-Clothing Damage: Happens all the time to male characters, especially Ichigo who eventually reveals that his spiritual pressure is connected to his shikakushou, so the amount of shikakushou he has remaining is a reflection of how much spiritual pressure he has left.
+Clothing Damage: Happens all the time to male characters, especially Ichigo who eventually reveals that his spiritual pressure is connected to his shikakushou when in bankai; when in bankai the amount of shikakushou he has remaining is a reflection of how much spiritual pressure he has left.
 Averted for most female characters except for two: Yoruichi and Soi Fon have a special move that causes Clothing Damage in the process of activating it.

 Close-Call Haircut: Happens in several fights throughout the manga.
 See trope page for detail.

 Comm Links: How Soul Reapers stay in contact with Seireitei even when they're in the human world.
-Two types have been seen so far: a single-ear radio-headset style, kept in the uniform and not worn on the ear, as used by Rangiku and Yumichika, and phone style, as used by Rukia.
+Two types have been seen so far: a single-ear radio-headset style that is kept in the uniform, and a device that looks like a mobile phone.
+Rangiku and Yumichika favour the former whereas Rukia favours the latter.

 Conspiracy Redemption: Played with in that the Soul Society was being manipulated by the Big Bad.
 They thought they were doing the right thing (even if they didn't like it) and that Ichigo was this terrible invader person.